oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 urn:oasis:names:tc:xacml:x.x:function:type-intersection

-* This function SHALL take two arguments that are both a **_bag_** of ‘type’ values.
-It SHALL return a **_bag_** of ‘type’ values such that it contains only elements that are common between the two **_bags_**, which is determined by "urn:oasis:names:tc:xacml:x.x:function:type-equal".
-No duplicates, as determined by "urn:oasis:names:tc:xacml:x.x:function:type-equal", SHALL exist in the result.
+* This function SHALL take two arguments that are both a **_bag_** of `type` values.
+It SHALL return a **_bag_** of `type` values such that it contains only elements that are common between the two **_bags_**, which is determined by `urn:oasis:names:tc:xacml:x.x:function:type-equal`.
+No duplicates, as determined by `urn:oasis:names:tc:xacml:x.x:function:type-equal`, SHALL exist in the result.

 urn:oasis:names:tc:xacml:x.x:function:type-at-least-one-member-of

-* This function SHALL take two arguments that are both a **_bag_** of ‘type’ values.
-It SHALL return a “http://www.w3.org/2001/XMLSchema#boolean”.
-The function SHALL evaluate to "True" if and only if at least one element of the first argument is contained in the second argument as determined by "urn:oasis:names:tc:xacml:x.x:function:type-is-in".
+* This function SHALL take two arguments that are both a **_bag_** of `type` values.
+It SHALL return a `http://www.w3.org/2001/XMLSchema#boolean`.
+The function SHALL evaluate to `True` if and only if at least one element of the first argument is contained in the second argument as determined by `urn:oasis:names:tc:xacml:x.x:function:type-is-in`.

 urn:oasis:names:tc:xacml:x.x:function:type-union

-* This function SHALL take two or more arguments that are both a **_bag_** of ‘type’ values.
-The expression SHALL return a **_bag_** of ‘type’ such that it contains all elements of all the argument **_bags_**.
-No duplicates, as determined by "urn:oasis:names:tc:xacml:x.x:function:type-equal", SHALL exist in the result.
+* This function SHALL take two or more arguments that are both a **_bag_** of `type` values.
+The expression SHALL return a **_bag_** of `type` such that it contains all elements of all the argument **_bags_**.
+No duplicates, as determined by `urn:oasis:names:tc:xacml:x.x:function:type-equal`, SHALL exist in the result.

 urn:oasis:names:tc:xacml:x.x:function:type-subset

-* This function SHALL take two arguments that are both a **_bag_** of ‘type’ values.
-It SHALL return a “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is a subset of the second argument.
-Each argument SHALL be considered to have had its duplicates removed, as determined by "urn:oasis:names:tc:xacml:x.x:function:type-equal", before the subset calculation.
+* This function SHALL take two arguments that are both a **_bag_** of `type` values.
+It SHALL return a `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is a subset of the second argument.
+Each argument SHALL be considered to have had its duplicates removed, as determined by `urn:oasis:names:tc:xacml:x.x:function:type-equal`, before the subset calculation.

 urn:oasis:names:tc:xacml:x.x:function:type-set-equals

-* This function SHALL take two arguments that are both a **_bag_** of ‘type’ values.
-It SHALL return a “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return the result of applying "urn:oasis:names:tc:xacml:1.0:function:and" to the application of "urn:oasis:names:tc:xacml:x.x:function:type-subset" to the first and second arguments and the application of "urn:oasis:names:tc:xacml:x.x:function:type-subset" to the second and first arguments.
+* This function SHALL take two arguments that are both a **_bag_** of `type` values.
+It SHALL return a `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return the result of applying `urn:oasis:names:tc:xacml:1.0:function:and` to the application of `urn:oasis:names:tc:xacml:x.x:function:type-subset` to the first and second arguments and the application of `urn:oasis:names:tc:xacml:x.x:function:type-subset` to the second and first arguments.

 ### E.3.12 Higher-order bag functions